Nathalie Du Pasquier

 Nathalie Du Pasquier (born 1957) is a Milan-based artist and designer mostly known for her work as a founding member of the Memphis Group.
 Her early body of work includes furniture, textiles, clothing designs and jewelry in addition to iconic work in decoration and patterns.
-Since 1987, she has consistently dedicated herself to painting.
+Since 1987, she has dedicated herself to painting.

 Early life

 Du Pasquier was born in Bordeaux, France, in 1957.
-Du Pasquier drew influence from her parents.
 Her mother was an art historian, which gave Du Pasquier an appreciation for classic art.
 From 1975 to 1977, she traveled through Gabon and West Africa, and in 1979 she moved to Milan.
 Du Pasquier drew influence from African art and music.

 Career

-Memphis Group
+Post Modern

 In Milan, she met the designer George Sowden and in 1981, she and Sowden were asked to become two of the founding members of the Memphis Group by designer and architect Ettore Sottsass.
 Du Pasquier, the youngest member of the Memphis Group, designed textiles and furniture items.
 The group was known for making work under the motto "form follows fun".
 After the Memphis Group broke up, Du Pasquier shifted her focus to work on her solo career as a painter and sculptor.